AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 F3.
 Our shadow team recommand us to show the breakdown of the project cost.

-R3:

-R3:
+R3: The project scope is designing the mobile plant.
+Therefore, it will be a little bit hard to break down further more the project cost.
+We will communicate clients and tutor to figure out whether we ned to do the prototype.
+If our plan to do the prototype, we will figure out the detials for prototyping.

 ### 3.2 Decision Log

 #### 3.2.1.
 Aspects Done Well

+F1: Our team involve client in the decision making process.

 #### 3.2.2.
 Aspects To Improve
-F1: One of the shadow team member do not find the decision log in excel form.

-R1:

-F2: Our shadow team recommend to use Excel spreadsheet to record the decision.
+F1: One of the feedback is there is no decision log in excel spreadsheet form.
+Our shadow team recommend to use Excel spreadsheet to record the decision.
 The table form will will help us to see when the decision occurred and whether or not it was related to the previous decision.

-R2:
+R1: Currently, there is no decision log in excel form in our repostiory is becuase we want note down every important points during the decision-making process.
+Thus, we created a file to record each decision, including, background, date, contributors, options considered, SWOT analysis for each option, outcome and action item.
+We think this might be helpful if we want to review the decision in for our team and the next team  who will take over our project in the next semester.
+They can have a better idea of why our team would like to do this decision.
+We will talk about this question with our tutor in the next tutorial and come back later.

 ### 3.3 Communication